insightfinder/InsightAgent/netexperience-agent/README.md

 - Ensure customers and equipment are cached (check logs)
 - Verify equipment has recent data in the API
 - Check time range calculation (fromTime/toTime)

+### RSSI / SNR / Critical RF metrics missing
+- These are omitted when the AP client count is below the configured threshold
+- Check `min_clients_rssi_threshold` (controls RSSI % and Critical RF) and `min_clients_snr_threshold` (controls SNR, TX Retry Rate, and Critical RF)
+- Default is 10 for both; APs with fewer clients will not emit these metrics

 ### Rate Limiting
 - Reduce `equipment_batch_size` if hitting rate limits